-Foraging for Plant Dyes in Winter and Living Sustainably Throughout the Year: A Look at the Alder Tree
+Foraging for Dye Plants in Winter and Living Sustainably Throughout the Year: A Look at the Alder Tree

 Despite the apparent bleakness, winter is a treasure-trove of natural dyes which we forage and store in the Juniper & Bliss studio for use throughout the year.
 We make naturally dyed sustainable pieces for eco friendly homes and slow living spaces.
 Today I want to explore the wonderful properties of the alder tree (Alnus glutinosa).
 The flowers that turn into small woody cone-like fruits, the double serrated leaves and the dark, fissured bark often mottled with lichen are staples in our larder.